-- If the FlexApp Layer PASSES the CLEAN launch test, then it is safe to proceed to UAT or production-ready testing. - If the FlexApp Layer FAILS the CLEAN launch test, then additional troubleshooting steps will be necessary.
+- If the FlexApp Layer PASSES the CLEAN launch test, then it is safe to proceed to UAT testing. - If the FlexApp Layer FAILS the CLEAN launch test, then additional troubleshooting steps will be necessary.

 See the FlexApp Layer Troubleshooting section of this guide for additional details.